 Mindfulness is the capacity to bring full attention and awareness to one’s experience, in the moment, without judgment.
 Mindful Eating brings mindfulness to food choice and the experience of eating.

 This means you eat slowly and deliberately, being aware of and concentrating deeply on every aspect of the food.
-This starts with carefully looking at it, taking in its smell and feeling the texture and consistency.
-When you have a bite, you analyze all the different flavors you detect, the temperature and how it feels while you’re chewing.
+This starts with carefully looking at it, taking in its smell, and feeling the texture and consistency.
+When you have a bite, you analyze all the different flavors you detect, the temperature, and how it feels while you’re chewing.
 In short, you experience your food fully, whether a complex dish or a small piece of fruit, with all your senses.

 Does Mindful Eating Work #IRL?

 These help you to shift awareness to the dish in front of you.
-Understanding how much you’ve eaten and how your body reacts to it important.
+Understanding how much you’ve eaten and how your body reacts to it is important.
 But the most important is that everything is done through the lens of compassion.
 There is no right or wrong way to do it.
 It’s not at all about perfect.
 Just tuning in.